therealergo/IttyBittyBitcoin/README.md

 IttyBittyBitcoin
 ------------

 IttyBittyBitcoin is a set of free open-source cross-platform Java tools for working with bitcoin addresses.
-It can either be used as a library or run from the command line.
-It is MIT-licensed, and its only dependency is the BouncyCastle crypto library.
+It allows for tinkering with every step of the address-creation process, so it's perfect for testing the different layers of Bitcoin's encryption.
+It can either be used as a library or run from the command line, and it is MIT-licensed.
+This means that you can use it anywhere for anything.
+IttyBittyBitcoin's only dependency is the BouncyCastle crypto library, which is used for some hashing.

+IttyBittyBitcoin also allows easy vanity address generation.
+Neat!

+The IttyBittyBitcoin website can be found [here](http://www.therealergo.com/pages/ittybittybitcoin/index.html).

 Command reference
 ------------